Article 14 of the Forced Labour Convention of 1930 entitles workers to cash remuneration for all services they are compelled to perform:

 "1. [ ] forced or compulsory labour of all kinds shall be remunerated in cash at rates not less than those prevailing for similar kinds of work either in the district in which the labour is employed or in the district from which the labour is recruited, whichever may be the higher."

-We assert that wages for the services here should be commensurate with the cost of those services to government if provided by law enforcement or private enterprise.
+Restitution for conscripted goods and services has long been awarded.
+United States v.
+Russell, 80 US 623 (1871).
+Victim restitution for forced labor and services is mandatory under 18 USC 1593.
+Because subjecting another to forced labor or services is a felony under NRS 200.463 and 18 USC 1589, we assert that fair compensation for the civil data service here should be commensurate with the cost of that civil data service to government if provided by law enforcement or private enterprise.
 This assertion is consistent with 18 USC 1593(3) which adjusts compensation to victim's of forced labor at “[ ] the [ ] value to the defendant of the victim's services or labor [ ].”
-We estimate that value to exceed $250,000 per year, per individual, as the approximate cost to government of acquiring the subject data through the alternative means.